 The Group has identified its operating segment based on the internal reports that are reviewed and used by the Board of Directors in assessing performance and determining the allocation of resources.
 Operating segments are presented in a manner consistent with the internal reporting provided to the chief operating decision makers (CODM).
 The CODM is responsible for the allocation of resources to operating segments and assessing their performance and has been identified as the Board Directors of the Company.
-For the current reporting period, the Group operated in four segments, being the 'Complii' segment, financial technology platform sector, the 'PrimaryMarkets' segment, trading platform sector, the 'Advisor Solutions Group' the AFSL sector and the 'Registry Direct' segment, the share register sector.
+For the current reporting period, the Group operated in four segments, being the 'Complii' segment, financial technology platform sector, the 'PrimaryMarkets' segment, trading platform sector, the 'Advisor Solutions Group' the AFSL sector and the 'Registry Direct' segment, the share register sector and the 'Mintegrity' segment, the compliance consulting sector.